 As is the case with the Board of Governors, State University System of Florida, the Florida Board of Governors Office is a new entity.
 Indeed, the governing entity and the Florida Board of Governors Office that supports it are the newest of this nation's public higher education systems.
-The irony is that this state's public university system had a long history of strong stewardship and leadership through the aegis of a Board of Regents.
-Then came a series of disruptions that has rendered both the Board of Governors and its staff as the least experienced higher education entity in the country.
+The irony is that this state's public university system had a long history of strong stewardship and leadership through the aegis of a Board of Governors and its staff as the least experienced higher education entity in the country.
 During the same period, the governance and the leadership of the Community College System has remained the same and ICUF has remained steadfast in its advocacy of the independent sector of higher education.